DFE-Digital/get-into-teaching-app/app/views/content/returning-to-teaching.md

 If you have [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts) and you want to return to teach at a secondary school in England, you could be eligible for a [return to teaching adviser](https://adviser-getintoteaching.education.gov.uk/).

-A return to teaching adviser can give you free one-to-one support with:
+They can give you free one-to-one support with:

 * the applications process, such as writing personal statements and preparing for interviews
 * accessing courses to enhance your subject knowledge or teaching practice, such as national professional qualifications (NPQs)
 * finding teaching vacancies

-Chat to your adviser by phone, text or email, as little or as often as you need.
+You can chat by phone, text or email, as little or as often as you need.

 Return to teaching advisers also run [events to support returners](/events).